yuchenglim/Community-Scientists/How to Study Humanities.md

 Cambridge is evil: monopoly on exam papers
 https://lumendatabase.org/notices/35782980#

-## Grounding your bearings
-Thesis: academia is lofty: I start to get less concerned about others, and start to pursue unnecessary, lavish, luxury: girls.
-I need something to gound my moral conscience.

 search for books about how margaret thatcher ruined British economy
 Poverty in the UK